jameslrandall2020/configure-ad/README.md

 <img src="https://i.imgur.com/E7RhYGg.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-I signed on to Microsoft Azure and created two virtual machines.
+Sign on to Microsoft Azure and created two virtual machines.
 The first is a "Client-1" Win 10 VM, which will be used as a "user" account.
 The second is my domain controler "DC-1" Win Server 22 VM.
 </p>
 <br />